Cyfrin/solidity-by-example.github.io/src/pages/0.5/sol/Error/index.md

+---
+title: Error
+version: 0.5.16
+description: Example of how to throw errors in Solidity
+---

 An error will undo all changes made to the state during a transaction.

 You can throw an error by calling `require`, `revert` or `assert`.